Updated: Nov 13

 Furthermore, NFTs are growing in value while the market size of NFTS is also increasing in popularity.
 However, the NFT market and the technology are in its early stages.
 Wang et al. define it as the hype cycle with high prices.
 But, the authors did not exclude that NFTs are backed by important technology.
 Therefore, they advocate for further advancements in for example music and sports events.

-As Wang et al. illustrate does the further advancement in NFTs in music and sports give artists the freedom to commercialize their work, which is something Fowler and Pirker write about in their study where they overview the NFT space in their examples of gaming, art and the music industry which has not been commercialized to the same degree as before the introduction of NFTs.
-Fowler and Pirker conclude by saying that the NFT space is still missing regulations and that the NFT space still is similar to what they define the space as the Wild West.
-Already expressed in this paragraph and mentioned in the following research by Dowling , have we seen multiple areas for NFTs such as gaming, art and the music industry does the question of regulation become hard as these NFTs are classified in all of these areas.
+In addition, Fowler and Pirker overview the NFT space in their examples of gaming, art, and music.
+These categories have not been commercialized to the same degree as before the introduction of NFTs.
+The authors conclude that the NFT space is still missing regulations and is similar to the Wild West.
+So, research shows that regulation is hard as NFTs are classified in all these areas.

 Regulatory landscape in the topic of NFTs

 Moringiello and Odinet explain the regulatory landscape of NFTs by connecting it to property rights.
 They argue that NFTs do not have a reference asset and thus are not classified as property.
 As a consequence, regulators could be using incorrect laws for regulating NFTs.
 Therefore, a precedent for regulators has not been set yet.
 Since it is not tangible, an NFT cannot be classified as property, according to the authors.